“A hurricane of discouragement:” Putin’s war on Ukraine is already impacting the Russian tech sector

 Stock markets in the turmoil

-Moscow Exchange fell so sharply on February 24 in the morning that trading was suspended during a few hours.
+Moscow Exchange fell so sharply on February 24 in the morning that trading was suspended for a few hours.
 Meanwhile, the central bank had to intervene after the ruble crashed to an all-time low.
-After a rebound to around RUB85 for $1 in the evening, the Russian currency had nevertheless lost 4.5% of its value since the previous day and some 20% since early November 2021, before the tension in Eastern Europe began.
+After a rebound to around RUB85 to $1 in the evening, the Russian currency had nevertheless lost 4.5% of its value since the previous day and some 20% since early November 2021, before the tension in Eastern Europe began.

 Russia’s technology sector was immediately affected, too, in multiple ways.